bkwong315/cse110Lab1/index.md

 The first one is from Star Trek.
 I haven't watched too much of it, but I do like this quote.
 [Star Trek Quote about Life](imgs/starTrekQuote.jpg)

-I think this quote from Eleanor Roosevelt goes with the previous quote:
+I think this quote from Eleanor Roosevelt goes well with the previous quote:
 > If life were predictable it would cease to be life, and be without flavor.

 ### Goals for Spring 2021